PerfectlySoft/Perfect-CRUD/README.md

 **Select** supports: iteration.

-Select returns an object which can be used to iterate over the resulting values.
+<a name="select">Select</a> returns an object which can be used to iterate over the resulting values.

 ```swift
 public protocol SelectAble: TableProtocol {